RM R8 ULTRA - 13000 Gs / N52

 Physical properties of sintered neodymium magnets Nd2Fe14B

-- Significant importance in the industry of new technologies – are utilized in hard drives, electric drive mechanisms, medical devices or various technologically advanced devices.
+- Wide application in the industry of new technologies – are utilized in HDD drives, electric drive mechanisms, medical devices and other advanced devices.

 Disadvantages of neodymium magnets: